Evolve Business Community – London

 The development is 87,727 ft² over four storeys, providing up to 650 workstations, 18 formal meeting rooms, a number of informal meeting rooms, a dining area to cater for up to 320 staff members at one time, 332 car-parking spaces.
-The new building will have a mill-like appearance at the front, in keeping with the locality and a modern appearance to the rear.
+The new building has a mill-like appearance at the front, in keeping with the locality and a modern appearance to the rear.

-Bowman Riley pulled together a full design team comprising mechanical and electrical engineers, structural engineers and quantity surveyor for the new purpose-built four storey building.
+Bowman Riley pulled together a full design team comprising mechanical and electrical engineers, structural engineers and quantity surveyor for the new purpose-built four-storey building.